Aigle Azur: Livery and logo

+From 1946 to 1955, the fuselage of Aigle Azur aircraft was bare metal, separated under the cabin windows by a dash of sky blue.
+The vertical fin, also in bare metal, was adorned with two parallel horizontal dashes on the rudder and the logo (an eagle flying over a globe).

-Aigle Azur most recently used a “Eurowhite”-type livery, with white paint along the front of the fuselage and the company's name in navy blue.
-The tail represented a cloud in a blue sky, with a schematic representation of an eagle flying over the top with spread wings.
-The engines and the winglets were also painted azure blue.
-From 1946 to 1955, the fuselage of Aigle Azur aircraft was bare metal, separated under the cabin windows by a dash of the same azure.
-The vertical fin, also in bare metal, was adorned with two parallel horizontal dashes on the rudder and the old logo (an eagle flying over a globe).
-At the end of 2012, the company unveiled new graphic branding: a new font using capital letters for the name, as well as a digital prototype of an A320 from the fleet; the tail (becoming navy blue) was adorned with the old logo, enlarged and in azure, with three parallel lines of the same colour.
-The winglets also remained azure blue.
+With the adoption of the first jetliners the company unveiled a new image: white paint along the front of the fuselage and the company's name in navy blue.
+The tail represented a cloud in a sky blue, with a schematic representation of an eagle flying over the top with spread wings.
+The engines and the winglets were also painted sky blue.

+Later on the company unveiled a new image: a font using capital letters for the name, as well as a digital prototype of an A320 from the fleet; the tail (becoming navy blue) was adorned with the old logo, enlarged and in sky blue, with three parallel lines of the same colour.
+The winglets also remained sky blue.